How to Keep Your Skin Looking Its Best While Traveling

 • Use a hydrating or calming mask

-• Get plenty of sleep and water to reset from the inside out
+• Get plenty of sleep and water to reset

 Final Thoughts

 No matter where you’re headed, give your skin the same kind of love and attention you’d give your passport or suitcase.
-Because skincare doesn’t stop when you step on a plane — it travels with you.
+Because skincare doesn’t stop when you step on a plane, it travels with you.